At face value, trademarks aren’t prohibitively expensive.

 In general, however, these processing fees can be broken down into the initial trademark application costs and other associated fees.

 Initial Trademark Application Costs

-The USPTO offers three separate application forms for individuals seeking trademark registration:
+The USPTO offers two separate application forms for individuals seeking trademark registration:

 However, most filers choose the TEAS Plus application for its low cost and ease-of-use (despite the stricter filing requirements).

 When calculating the cost of your trademark application, you should multiply the above-referenced application fee by the number of classes you’re filing under.